Steel Storm: Reception

 There are over 295,000 downloaded copies of Steel Storm, with 7% to 10% of those users being active players.

-Less glowingly, review aggregator Metacritic gives the game a 55% based on 4 professional critics, and a 4.9 User Score, suggesting "Generally unfavorable reviews".
+Less glowingly, review aggregator Metacritic gives the game a 55% based on 4 professional critics, indicating "Generally unfavorable reviews".
 The community reviews on Steam give the game a "Mixed Response" of 68%.
 Eurogamer gave the game a negative review and criticized the game for its "numbing monotony" and that the "repetition grinds you down".

 Spin-off

 In 2011, work was started on a spin-off that will be a first-person shooter in the spirit of Doom and Quake.